Shlurp/Strudel/info/tutorial/lesson1.md

 + **The Stack** - The stack is an area of memory that provides quick and simple memory access.
 The stack allows you to push and pop values off of it, along with random access.
 It is for the most part what is responsible for the scoping of your functions.

-+ **The Text Data Section** - Constant values like strings and constants are stored here usually, but Strudel allows these values to be mutable.
-The primary purpose of the Text section in Strudel is to allow you to create strings.
++ **The Data Section** - Constant values like strings and constants are stored here usually, but Strudel allows these values to be mutable.
+The primary purpose of the data section in Strudel is to allow you to create strings.

 ***